quixio/quix-docs/docs/platform/tutorials/event-detection/conclusion.md

 * Build a pipeline to perform [real-time sentiment analysis](../sentiment-analysis/index.md) on text, including high volume messages from Twitter.

 What will you build?
 Let us know!
-We’d love to feature your project or use case in our [newsletter](https://www.quix.io/community/).
+We’d love to feature your applicaton or use case in our [newsletter](https://www.quix.io/community/).

 ## Getting help